GROUNDED LEADERSHIP immersion

 six-week online cohort experience

-Join other leaders for a six-week deep-dive into the art and science of cultivating nervous system awareness and resilience as the foundation of your work with others.
+Join other leaders for a deep-dive into the art and science of cultivating nervous system awareness and resilience as the foundation of your work with others.

 Maybe you’ve noticed a tendency to…

-• Snap at people when you're overwhelmed
+Snap at people when you're frustrated or stretched thin

-• Go blank or shut down when your leadership is needed most
+Go blank or shut down when your leadership is needed most

-• Choose being liked over being honest
+Choose being liked over being honest or direct

 We can't build cultures of belonging or offer compassionate support to others when we’re ungrounded.
 Effective leadership starts from the inside-out.

-When you do this foundational work, everything else becomes possible.
-You become an inherently regulating presence for others.
-You create space for people to connect and thrive.
-You lead from groundedness, not reactivity.
+When you do this foundational work, your presence become inherently regulating for others, it’s easier to create space for people to authentically connect and thrive, and you lead from groundedness, not reactivity.
+This is where humanizing leadership begins.

 Tuesdays 4:00-5:30 pm PST